nbogojevic/midea-beautiful-air/README.md

 This is a library that allows communication with Midea dehumidifier appliances via the local area network.

-# midea_beautiful_dehumidifier
+# midea-beautiful-dehumidifier
 [![Build Status](https://github.com/nbogojevic/midea-beautiful-dehumidifier/actions/workflows/python-publish.yml/badge.svg)](https://github.com/nbogojevic/midea-beautiful-dehumidifier/actions/workflows/python-publish.yml)
 [![PyPI](https://img.shields.io/pypi/v/midea_beautiful_dehumidifier.svg?maxAge=3600)](https://pypi.org/project/midea_beautiful_dehumidifier/)

-This library allows discovering Midea dehumidifiers on local networkg, getting and updating their state.
+This library allows discovering Midea dehumidifiers on local network, getting their state and controlling then.
 The name comes from Chinese name for Midea (美的) which translates to _beautiful_ in English.

 This libary inspired from the repository at [mac-zhou/midea-msmart](https://github.com/mac-zhou/midea-msmart) which provides similar functionality for air conditioners.